Abusive Offshore Tax Avoidance Schemes - Law and Arguments (Section IV)

 On March 18, 2010, the Hiring Incentives to Restore Employment ("HIRE") became law and included the Foreign Account Tax Compliance Act.
 Provisions impacting foreign trusts were part of the Act (The "Act).

-The Act creates a presumption that all foreign trusts have U.S. beneficiary if a U.S. person directly or indirectly transfers property to a foreign trust.
+The Act creates a presumption all foreign trusts have U.S. beneficiary if a U.S. person directly or indirectly transfers property to a foreign trust.

 This presumption can be challenged if it is shown the trust instrument prevents trust property from benefitting a U.S. person.
 This provision is effective for property transfers after March 18, 2010.